-- 100502.
+100502.
 General management plans.

-- 100503.
-Five-year strategic plans.100504.
+$100503. \quad \hbox{Five-year strategic plans}.$

+100504.
 Study and planning of park, parkway, and recreational-area facilities.

-- 100504.
-Study and planning of park, 100505.
+100505.
 Periodic review of System.

-- 100506.
+100506.
 Boundary changes to System units.

-- 100507.
+100507.
 Additional areas for System.

-28 § 100501.
+30 § 100501.
 Areas included in System

-29 The System shall include any area of land and water administered by the

-30 Secretary, acting through the Director, for park, monument, historic, park-

-31 way, recreational, or other purposes.
+- 31 The System shall include any area of land and water administered by the - 32 Secretary, acting through the Director, for park, monument, historic, park- - 33 way, recreational, or other purposes.

-32 §100502.
+§ 100502.
 General management plans

 General management plans for the preservation and use of each System unit, including areas within the national capital area, shall be prepared and revised in a timely manner by the Director.
-On January 1 of each year,

-5 Tevised in a unitery manner by the Director.
-On Sandary 1 of each year,

-36 the Secretary shall submit to Congress a list indicating the current status
+On January 1 of each year, the Secretary shall submit to Congress a list indicating the current status of completion or revision of general management plans for each System unit.
+General management plans for each System unit shall include-

-1 of completion or revision of general management plans for each System 2 unit.
-General management plans for each System unit shall include-3 (1) measures for the preservation of the area's resources; 4 (2) indications of types and general intensities of development (in-5 cluding visitor circulation and transportation patterns, systems, and 6 modes) associated with public enjoyment and use of the area, including 7 general locations, timing of implementation, and anticipated costs; 8 (3) identification of and implementation commitments for visitor car-9 rying capacities for all areas of the System unit; and 10 (4) indications of potential modifications to the external boundaries of the System unit, and the reasons for the modifications.
-11 12 §100503.
-Five-year strategic plans 13 (a) STRATEGIC AND PERFORMANCE PLANS.-Each System unit shall pre-14 pare and make available to the public a 5-year strategic plan and an annual 15 performance plan.
-The plans shall reflect the Service policies, goals, and 16 outcomes represented in the Service-wide strategic plan prepared pursuant 17 to section 306 of title 5.
-18 (b) ANNUAL BUDGET.- 19 (1) IN GENERAL.-As a part of the annual performance plan for a 20 System unit prepared pursuant to subsection (a), following receipt of 21 the appropriation for the unit from the Operations of the National 22 Park System account (but not later than January 1 of each year), the 23 superintendent of the System unit shall develop and make available to 24 the public the budget for the current fiscal year for that System unit.
-25 (2) CONTENTS.-The budget shall include- 26 (A) funding allocations for resource preservation (including re-27 source management), visitor services (including maintenance, in-28 terpretation, law enforcement, and search and rescue), and admin-29 istration; and 30 (B) allocations into each of the categories in subparagraph (A) 31 of all funds retained from fees collected for that year, including 32 special use permits, concession franchise fees, and recreation use 33 and entrance fees.
-34 §100504.
-Study and planning of park, parkway, and rec-35 reational-area facilities 36 (a) IN GENERAL.- (1) DEFINITION.-In this subsection, the term "State" means a 37 38 State, the District of Columbia, Puerto Rico, Guam, and the Virgin Is-39 lands.
-40 (2) STUDY.-The Secretary shall cause the Service to make a com-41 prehensive study, other than on land under the jurisdiction of the Sec-
+- (1) measures for the preservation of the area's resources; - (2) indications of types and general intensities of development (including visitor circulation and transportation patterns, systems, and modes) associated with public enjoyment and use of the area, including general locations, timing of implementation, and anticipated costs; - (3) identification of and implementation commitments for visitor carrying capacities for all areas of the System unit; and - (4) indications of potential modifications to the external boundaries of the System unit, and the reasons for the modifications.

+§ 100503.
+Five-year strategic plans

+(a) STRATEGIC AND PERFORMANCE PLANS.-Each System unit shall prepare and make available to the public a 5-year strategic plan and an annual performance plan.
+The plans shall reflect the Service policies, goals, and outcomes represented in the Service-wide strategic plan prepared pursuant to section 306 of title 5.

+(b) Annual Budget.-

+(1) IN GENERAL.-As a part of the annual performance plan for a System unit prepared pursuant to subsection (a), following receipt of the appropriation for the unit from the Operations of the National Park System account (but not later than January 1 of each year), the superintendent of the System unit shall develop and make available to the public the budget for the current fiscal year for that System unit.

+(2) Contents.-The budget shall include-

+- (A) funding allocations for resource preservation (including resource management), visitor services (including maintenance, interpretation, law enforcement, and search and rescue), and administration; and - (B) allocations into each of the categories in subparagraph (A) of all funds retained from fees collected for that year, including special use permits, concession franchise fees, and recreation use and entrance fees.

+§ 100504.
+Study and planning of park, parkway, and recreational-area facilities

+(a) IN GENERAL.-